What to Do in Paris on 14 July – France National Day

 14 July 1790 | The Fête de la Fédération, the symbol of the union of the French Nation.

-The Raspail Law (single article) does not mention which event is commemorated on the 14th of July.
-It reads: “The Republic adopts July 14 as the annual national holiday,” so you can choose 😉
+The Raspail Law (a single article) does not specify which event is commemorated on July 14th, so you can choose ;-).
+It reads: “The Republic adopts July 14 as the annual national holiday.”

-Apart from the typical activities of any summer in Paris or any July in Paris, here’s the list of the best things to do during the France National Day in Paris:
+Apart from the typical activities of any summer in Paris or any July in Paris, here’s the list of the best things to do on 14 July in Paris:

 GOOD TO KNOW: During French National Day, there’s high security in Paris, so you may find some streets or metro exits closed by the police, especially around the Arc de Triomphe and the Eiffel Tower.
-Leave early so you can arrive at your destination on time!
+If you have plans or a RDV, leave early to ensure you arrive at your destination on time.

-The French National Holiday celebrations usually start with the Bal des Pompiers (Firefighters’ Ball) on the evening of the 13th of July (from 9 p.m. to 4 a.m.).
+The French National Holiday celebrations typically begin with the Bal des Pompiers (Firefighters’ Ball) on the evening of July 13th (from 9 p.m. to 4 a.m.).
 These balls are organized in a dozen or so fire stations in Paris and animated by the firefighters themselves.

 There’s usually an entrance fee, and the drinks inside are paid apart, but it’s an excellent opportunity to see hot French firefighters and, who knows, dance with them!
 The money collected this evening will be used to improve the condition of the staff.